Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 };
 ```

 You need to know the breed to return specific pictures from that breed.
-So, if the breed parameter is empty or not populated, then return an empty array.
+So, if the breed parameter is empty or not populated, return an empty array.
 This saves an unnecessary API call, but it also prevents the calling method from receiving a null value.
 An empty array is much nicer to deal with.

-All being well, call the `callAPI()` once more, supplying an API URL of `images/search` and another `params` object specifying the breed and number of pictures to return (you’ve defaulted this to 20 in the arguments of the function).
+All being well, call the `callAPI()` once more, supply an API URL of `images/search` and another `params` object specifying the breed and number of pictures to return (you’ve defaulted this to 20 in the arguments of the function).

-Finally, just return the pictures data the API returns.
+Finally, return the pictures data the API returns.

 ### The Complete api.js file

-Once everything’s been added, the complete `api.js` should look like this:
+Once everything is added, the complete `api.js` should look like this:

 **api.js**